The April edition of pcPolyzine features polymer clay artist, Courtney Gordon!

 Courtney: I think for me, learning how polymer clay worked and all the things that can be done with it was a process and still is.
 The most important thing is just to have fun with it, learn by making, don't look at other people's work, draw inspiration from other places other than polymer clay jewelry.
 There is so much fun to be had with it and people will like your art because they like you and your vision.

 pcPolyzine: Any final thoughts for our readers?

-pcPolyzine: Iveta, your dragons are absolutely adorable and we are excited to share your work with the pcPolyzine community.
+pcPolyzine: Courtney, your jewelry is beautiful and so unique.
+We are excited to share your work with the pcPolyzine community.
 Thank you for taking time to share with us!

-To connect with Iveta and see more of her work, check her out on Facebook, Instagram, and through her Etsy store.
+To connect with Courtney and see more of her work, check her out on Instagram -- @shortpeoplehandmade.